 You can ask for information the department holds about you.
-Usually you will have to make an application.
-If the documents contain information which is not about you, you may need to apply under the Right to Information Act 2009.
+If the documents contain information which is not about you, you may need to apply for access under the Right to Information Act 2009.
+If you think that the information we have about you is inaccurate, out of date, incomplete, irrelevant, or misleading, you can ask us to correct the information.

-If you think that the information, we have about you is inaccurate, irrelevant, incomplete, out of date or misleading, you may ask us to change the information.
-The department's RTI page tells you how to ask for or amend your personal information.
+The department's RTI page tells you how to ask for or correct your personal information.